egose/database-tools/README.md

 ## Backlog

 1. Support for Other Major Cloud Storage Services
-   - Add functionality to support AWS S3 storage as a target for database archival.
    - Implement integration with Google Cloud Storage to enable archiving databases to Google Cloud Storage.
-   - Provide options and configuration parameters to specify the desired cloud storage service for database archival.
-   - Ensure compatibility with the existing command structure and interface to maintain consistency for users.